The Impact of Social Networking on the Value of Information

 The key points were as follows:

-• MySpace and Facebook are both huge social networks for teenagers and increasingly people over 35.
+• MySpace and Facebook are both huge social networks for teenagers and increasingly for people over 35.
 MySpace is particularly strong in the entertainment industry and Facebook has loyal support from the university/college campuses while experiencing explosive growth in South Africa.

 • LinkedIn is the most useful social networking tool for professionals with over 12 million registered users worldwide and over 25,000 in South Africa.
-It’s changing the way recruitment is done as well as background checks on new employees.
+It’s changing the way recruitment is done, as well as background checks on new employees.
 You may be interested in the excellent ebook: How to double your income in six months using LinkedIn.

 • The concept of Six Degrees of Separation and the Small World theory is the basis for the success of online social networks.